 Before you complete the Indiana food stamp application online, you will receive instructions on who should be included in your application.
 This will give you an idea of what kind of information you need to collect for each household member before filling out the application.
 As an example, if you are younger than 22 years of age, you must include your parents’ information on the application.
 Learn more about the SNAP application process when you download our free guide.

 Submitting an Indiana Food Stamps Application by Mail

 If you do not want to apply for SNAP online, you may download and print an application from the state portal or put in a request for a form to be sent by mail.
 In any case, you must fill out that initial form and specify the program for which you are applying, as well as your primary language, full name and address.

 When you complete the Indiana SNAP benefits application, send a copy to your local DFR office.
 However, be mindful that it may take several days for the office to receive your submission.

-How to Apply for SNAP In-Person in Indiana
+Applying for SNAP In-Person in Indiana

 You may apply for SNAP benefits in person by completing your application at home and then bringing it to your local DFR office.
 Remember to check the office hours by calling in advance or searching for them online, so that you do not visit at the wrong time.
 If you need help filling out the form, an office representative can assist you during your visit.

-How to Check Your SNAP Application Status in Indiana
+Checking Your SNAP Application Status in Indiana

 In case you want to check your Indiana SNAP application status, visit the official state portal and select “case information.”
 You must then enter your email address and password to log in.